10 of the best National Landscapes in the UK

 Norfolk Coast

-Spanning 56 miles of wildlife-rich coastline, the Norfolk Coast AONB is home to some of the most diverse coastal landscapes in the UK.
+Spanning 56 miles of wildlife-rich coastline, the Norfolk Coast National Landscape is home to some of the most diverse coastal landscapes in the UK.
 There are so many ways to explore this wonderful landscape, whether you choose to stroll the Norfolk Coast Path or the Peddars Way, cycle the waymarked trails or hop aboard the coastal bus service.

 As you travel, you’ll pass through marshland teeming with birds, heathland speckled with flowering gorse, and windswept sand dunes fringing sandy beaches.
 This AONB is also one of the best places to spot seals in the UK, with Blakeney Point being a well-known breeding spot for these beloved marine mammals.
-And no visit to the Norfolk Coast is complete without a taste of Cromer crab – it pairs perfectly with the samphire that grows abundantly on the vast marshland.
+And no visit to the Norfolk Coast National Landscape is complete without a taste of Cromer crab – it pairs perfectly with the samphire that grows abundantly on the vast marshland.

 Check out our Norfolk Coast cottages